papicella/GemFireXD-PerformanceTest/README.md

 1. Edit src/main/resources/gemfirexdtest.properties to set your INSERT demo parameters as shown below.

 ```
-# INSERT TEST PROPERTIES

-# insert records to create
 records=100000
-#at what point do we call conn.commit() for each threads;
 commit_point=10000

-# QUERY TEST PROPERTIES

-# how many queries will each thread perform
 number_of_queries_per_thread=100

-# record range as per insert test , required to ensure we query/update an existing record ID
 start_of_record_range=1
 end_of_record_range=100000

-# PROPERTIES COMMON TO BOTH TESTS

-#number of threads for insert or query clients.
 nThreads=50

-# insert or query test, either : insert or query
 testType=insert
 ```